spaceyspacestar/withered-foxy-jumpscare-desktop/README.md

 This is a SDL2 written program in C++ built using CMAKE where there's a 10000 in 1 chance where Withered Foxy jumpscares you on your windows desktop.
 (Sorry linux users I'll get to creating a linux version soon. or feel free to create a linux version before me, that works too.)

+## Known bugs
+* Clicking on it freezes the jumpscare (or the program sometimes)
+* There's a black flash for a split second upon starting, this is because of the program initalising itself.
+* Deleting assets break the thing so uh, don't do that? lol

 ## Libraries used for this project
 [SDL2](https://www.libsdl.org/) for creating the window and rendering Foxy.